21 Weeks Pregnant

 When you are 21 weeks pregnant, you likely no longer feel queasy or experience morning sickness, hurray!
 You are also likely to experience a spike in appetite this trimester.
 You have noticeably added weight, about 6 kgs on average and you are probably not feeling very good about how you look.
 You can reach out for support from other pregnant women or new mothers through our Whatsapp Groups.
 Share your contact with firstname.lastname@example.org.

 Do other members of your family have varicose veins?
 If yes, then you are prone to developing them at this stage(21 Weeks Pregnant).
 Varicose veins come as a result of increasing pressure on the veins in your legs.
 You can reduce them by doing light exercises, making a habit of propping your feet and learning to sleep on your left side.
-If this image is dampening your libido, talk to your partner about it.

 This week’s tip: Tip: “In the middle of my second trimester, my face broke out.
 I wasn’t allowed to use any over the counter break out creams or pills.
 I committed to a high daily water intake and I made sure to cleanse my face with a gentle cleanser twice daily.
 They didn’t all go away but my face improved significantly,” Naomi Gembe, a new mother of a four month old girl explains how she dealt with a bout of skin break out.
 Natural beauty and healthy tips can also really help!
 But there are also tutorials on YouTube on how to apply makeup and make it look natural.